Factory overproduction plastics translated into elegant and striking circulair home and garden accessories!

-- variations: side table, mirror, vessel, shelf etc.
+- variations: side table, mirror, vessel, candle holders, wall piece etc.

-This project is a further development of his graduation project; Organic Factory in 2010
+This project is a further development of the graduation project of Ruben; Organic Factory in 2010

 Graduation project Ruben Thier – Design Academy Eindhoven 2010